stevector/d8trainingtheme/README.md

 ## 3:15pm - 4:15pm: Quicksilver Platform Hooks

 In this hour we will cover Pantheon's [Quicksilver Platform Hooks].
-Quicksilver is system that allows developers to specify scripts to be run in response to Platform-level operations like cache clears, code deployments and database clones.
+Quicksilver is system that allows developers to specify scripts to be run in response to platform-level operations like cache clearing, code deployments and database cloning.
 We will start with a demo followed by everyone working together to install the [debugging example] from the [Quicksilver Examples repository].

 ### Setting up the debugging example

 The [debugging example] can be set up using SFTP mode or git mode.
 If you use SFTP mode, the changes will have to be committed before `pantheon.yml` starts working.

+### Step-by-step introduction

 * First create an empty file, `pantheon.yml`, in your Drupal root, it should be in the same folder as Drupal's `index.php`.
   * The copy the follow text into that file